Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 Don't expect your pup to lap this up though, you're going to need to use a small syringe or dropper to get it into her mouth!

 This is fine for puppies over 6 weeks old.

-Immodium can be given to dogs, and possibly even puppies, but only under a veterinary supervision because some breeds, and dogs with some health conditions can react very badly to the active ingredient.
+** Never give Immodium puppies or dogs without explicit vet approval and instructions because some breeds, and dogs with certain health conditions, can react very badly to the active ingredient.

 This will encourage the growth of 'good bacteria' in the gut, and can settle things down.

 Here are a few more excellent, natural products that can help re-hydrate your pup, fight infections and soothe upset tummies......

 Anytime that your puppy's diarrhea is frequent, watery, projectile and smelly you need to consider illness.